Digital Marketing Marketing & Sales

 • Cost per customer is now $25

-What this shows us is that a simple shift from focussing on ‘getting more leads’, to ‘converting the leads I have’ can increase the amount of work you’re getting by 100%.
+This shows us that a simple shift from focussing on ‘getting more leads’ to ‘converting the leads I have’ can increase the amount of work you’re getting by 100%.

-If you could effectively double, triple, or further increase the amount of work you’re getting by not increasing your marketing cost at all, what would that mean for you and your business?
+What would that mean for you and your business if you could effectively double, triple, or further increase the amount of work you’re getting by not increasing your marketing cost at all?

-What if you applied the same strategy and increased your budget, imagine then the potential results.
+What if you applied the same strategy and increased your budget?
+Imagine the potential results.

 That’s why it’s so important to understand what I like to call the ‘Digital Ecosystem’.

-• How does my website affect my AdWords conversions?
+• How does my website affect my Google Ads conversions?

 • How does the content on my website affect the time my visitors stay on my site?